Maila Nurmi: Origin of Vampira

 When her KABC series was cancelled in 1955, Nurmi retained rights to the Vampira character and took the show to a competing Los Angeles television station, KHJ-TV.
 Several episode scripts and a single promotional kinescope of Nurmi recreating some of her macabre comedy segments are held by private collectors.
 Several clips from the rare kinescope are included in the documentaries American Scary and Vampira: The Movie.
 The entire KABC kinescope, plus selections of the KABC pitchman who introduced the clips, is available in the 2012 documentary Vampira and Me.

 Vampira and Me also features extensive clips from two previously unknown 16mm kinescopes of Nurmi as Vampira on national TV shows, including her starring guest spot on the April 2, 1955, episode of The George Gobel Show, a top 10 hit.
 The Vampira and Me restoration of the Gobel kinescope was documented in a 2013 short film entitled Restoring Vampira.

 Examination of Nurmi's diaries in 2014 by filmmaker and journalist R. H. Greene verified longtime rumors that in 1956 she was the model for Maleficent, the evil witch in the Disney conception of the classic fairy tale "Sleeping Beauty."
 A Disney archivist subsequently confirmed these findings.

 In 2007, the kinescope film of Nurmi in character was restored by Rerunmedia, whose restorations include The Ed Sullivan Show and Dark Shadows.
 The restoration utilized the groundbreaking LiveFeed Video Imaging process developed exclusively for the restoration of kinescopes.
 The restoration was funded by Spectropia Wunderhaus and Coffin Case.

-A reconstructed episode of The Vampira Show was released on DVD by the Vampira's Attic web site in October 2007.
-It imitated a complete episode by using existing footage combined with vintage commercials believed to have been directed by Ed Wood and the full-length 1932 feature film The Thirteenth Guest.

 Nurmi made television history as the first horror movie hostess.
 In 1957, Screen Gems released a syndicated package of 52 horror movies, mostly from Universal Pictures, under the program title Shock Theater.
 Independent stations in major cities all over the U.S. began showing these films, adding their own ghoulish host or hostess (including Vampira II and other lookalikes) to attract more viewers.

 Nominated for a Los Angeles area Emmy Award for Most Outstanding Female Personality in 1954, she returned to films with Too Much, Too Soon in 1958, followed by The Big Operator and The Beat Generation.
 Her best known film appearance was in Ed Wood's camp classic, Plan 9 from Outer Space, as a Vampira-like zombie (filmed in 1956, but released in 1959).
-In 1960 she appeared in I Passed for White and Sex Kittens Go to College, followed by 1962's The Magic Sword.
+In 1960 she appeared in I Passed for White and Sex Kittens Go to College, followed by 1962's The Magic Sword, in which she played a hideous witch.
 The classic clip from Plan 9 from Outer Space featuring Vampira walking out of the woods with her hands pointing straight out was used to start the original opening sequence of WPIX Channel 11 New York's Chiller Theatre in the 1960s.